Warnings for Smoflipid

 Clinical Considerations

-Severe malnutrition in a pregnant woman is associated with preterm delivery, low birth weight, intrauterine growth restriction, congenital malformations, and perinatal mortality.
+Severe malnutrition in pregnant women is associated with preterm delivery, low birth weight, intrauterine growth restriction, congenital malformations, and perinatal mortality.
 Parenteral nutrition should be considered if the pregnant woman’s nutritional requirements cannot be fulfilled by oral or enteral intake.

 Lactation

-No data are available regarding the presence of Smoflipid in human milk, the effects on the breast fed infant, or the effects on milk production.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Smoflipid, and any potential adverse effects on the breastfed infant from Smoflipid, or from the underlying maternal condition.
+Administration of the recommended dose of SMOFlipid is not expected to cause harm to a breastfed infant.
+There are no data on the presence of SMOFlipid in human or animal milk or its effects on milk production.
+Available published literature includes fewer than five reported cases of breastfed infants exposed to various lipid emulsions via lactation, and these cases did not report adverse events.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for SMOFlipid and any potential adverse effects of SMOFlipid on the breastfed infant, or from the underlying maternal condition.

 Pediatric Use